simonsLiang/IMDTN/README.md

 When calculating 'flops',' activations', 'conv', and 'max memory allocated', the height and width of the input dimension must be adjusted to a multiple of six first.

+If the input size does not meet the requirements, it can be adjusted in the following ways

 `input_dim = (3,256,256)`

 `H,W = input_dim[-2],input_dim[-1]`